-- A. The Employer determines the products, services, and standards which must be met by overtime-exempt employees. - B. Overtime-exempt employees are expected to work as many hours as necessary to accomplish their assignments or fulfill their responsibilities and must respond to directions from management to complete work assignments by specific deadlines.
-Full-time, overtime-exempt employees are expected to work a minimum of forty (40) hours in a workweek and part-time, overtime-exempt employees are expected to work proportionate hours.
-Overtime-exempt employees may be required to work specific hours to provide services, when deemed necessary by the Employer. - C. The salary paid to overtime-exempt employees is full compensation for all hours worked. - D. Overtime-exempt employees are not authorized to receive any form of overtime compensation, formal or informal. - E. The appointing authority or their designee may approve overtime-exempt employee absences with pay for extraordinary or excessive hours worked, without charging leave. - F. If they give prior notice and receive the Employer's concurrence, overtimeexempt employees may alter their work hours.
+- C. The salary paid to overtime-exempt employees is full compensation for all hours worked. - D. Overtime-exempt employees are not authorized to receive any form of overtime compensation, formal or informal. - Ε. The appointing authority or their designee may approve overtime-exempt employee absences with pay for extraordinary or excessive hours worked, without charging leave. - F. If they give prior notice and receive the Employer's concurrence, overtime-exempt employees may alter their work hours.
 Employees are responsible for keeping management apprised of their schedules and their whereabouts. - G. Prior approval from the Employer for the use of paid or unpaid leave for absences of two (2) or more hours is required, except for unanticipated sick leave.

-ARTICLE 8 OVERTIME
+ARTICLE - 8 OVERTIME